bdpennington/tooling-1-slides/slides.md

 - Does it have good documentation?
 - Is it well typed?
 - Does it have a robust testing suite?
+- How does it affect the performance of your application?

 ---